spatie/laravel-google-fonts/README.md

 @googlefonts('https://fonts.googleapis.com/css2?family=Inter:ital,wght@0,400;0,700;1,400;1,700display=swap')
 ```

-This will inline the CSS so the browser needs to do one less roundtrip.
+This will inline the CSS, so the browser needs to do one less round-trip.
 If you prefer an external CSS file, you may disable the `inline` option in the package configuration.

 Fonts are stored in a `fonts` folder on the `public` disk.
 You'll need to run `php artisan storage:link` to ensure the files can be served over HTTP.
 If you wish to store fonts in the git repository, make sure `storage/app/public` is not ignored.